 One thing that often troubles a person who has or had a relationship with an LGBT person is the pressure from family and friends to ‘get over it’.
-They’re undoubtedly well-meaning because they want you to move on to a happier state of mind but they lack insight into how difficult that can be and the many hurdles that you face in this unique situation.
-After all,straight relationships end every day and people seem to start over again, in time, and find new partners.
+They are undoubtedly well-meaning because they want you to move on to a happier state of mind but they can lack insight into just how difficult that can be and the many hurdles that you face in this unique situation.
+They may feel that straight relationships end every day and people seem to start over again, in time, and find new partners.

-However a mixed-orientation relationship can wreak terrible damage to the straight partner’s self-esteem, which is one reason why the recovery process can take much longer.
+However, a mixed-orientation relationship can wreak terrible damage to the straight partner’s self-esteem, which is one reason why the recovery process can take much longer.
 Another reason is the lack of support services for straight partners in the UK and the ensuing sense of isolation.
 The end of any relationship is like the death of a loved one in many ways and each partner has to move through a grieving process before they can come to the point of acceptance.
-In a mixed-orientation relationship, the LGBT partner usually has had time to accept their sexual orientation which the straight partner simply has not had.
+In a mixed-orientation relationship, the LGBT partner usually has had time to accept and come to terms with their sexual orientation, this is time which the straight partner simply has not had.

 A Mutation of Life.
 Before continuing, please note that you won’t necessarily move from one stage to the next in a logical, ‘from point A to point B’ way.
 Your progress may be more like a spiral, where you move back and forth between stages.
 On dark days you’ll doubt that you’re making any progress at all, but rest assured that you are!

 Every person goes through denial and shock when they learn that their partner is LGBT.
 You can’t believe it is happening or if you stumble upon information or evidence, you’re sure it’s not true.
 You refuse to believe the evidence even when it stares you in the face.
 Your partner may deny your suspicions and produce a ‘logical ‘ explanation, no matter how far-fetched, and initially, you feel a perverse sense of relief because it’s much easier to believe them.